wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;They may dream of each other.

-**M:**&ensp;That is what people are doing.
+**M:**&ensp;That is what people are doïng.
 Everyone imagines ‘others’ and seeks a link with them.
 The seeker is the link, there is none other.

 **Q:**&ensp;Surely there must be something in common between the many points of consciousness we are.